 An employer has to offer appeals in conduct dismissals, but they don’t have to for redundancy.
 You don’t have a statutory right to appeal a redundancy.

-However, Peter Woodhouse explains that “although the law doesn’t go so far as to say that not giving an appeal is always wrong, it would almost always be sensible to offer it.
+However, Woodhouse explains that “although the law doesn’t go so far as to say that not giving an appeal is always wrong, it would almost always be sensible to offer it.

 “Even the best run redundancy programmes can make errors and appeals give an employer an opportunity to fix them.”